Knee Replacement FAQs

 Both computer navigation and robotic-assisted surgery are great technologies that aim to improve surgical accuracy, but their clinical advantages over conventional instrumentation remain to be demonstrated.
-Most knee replacements can be performed reliably with conventional instrumentation.
-Dr. Halawi uses computer, robot, or custom-made cutting guides for special cases where conventional instrumentation is of limited use.
+The choice of conventional vs. robotic assisted surgery is made based on the indication for surgery, case complexity, patient’s anatomy, and preferences.

 How big will my scar be?

 On average, the surgical incision is 6 – 8 inches long depending on the size of the leg and case complexity.

 Dr. Halawi utilizes minimally invasive surgery and rapid recovery pathways.
 In the absence of intraoperative complications, patients will ambulate as soon as they recover from anesthesia and are expected to walk at least 100 feet the day of surgery.
 You will have a therapist teach you how to get in and out of bed or chair, navigate stairs, use the walker, and manage your activities of daily living.

 A total knee replacement requires considerable rehabilitation after surgery.
 This is because the replaced knee has a tendency to be stiff and swollen with resulting pain.
 Daily exercises are required for several weeks to maximize the knee range of motion.